Objectives

 The Chinese minor offers student-centered, interdisciplinary, and interconnected courses and study-abroad and research opportunities in Chinese language and culture.
 With the aim to cultivate students as agents of positive social transformations in global-local contexts, the Chinese program incorporates critical thinking, creative problem solving, and social justice in the development of Mandarin proficiency, cross- cultural communicative competence, and broad and rigorous humanistic understanding of China in the world.

-Business Chinese Certificate offers students the opportunity to develop valuable skills in Mandarin Chinese, while understanding the nuances of Chinese business culture.
-This promotes lifelong learning by equipping students with language skills that can serve them throughout their careers.
-Students interested in pursuing this can find more information on the Business Chinese Certificate page.
+Students might also be interested in pursuing a separate Business Chinese Certificate, which offers students the opportunity to develop valuable skills in Chinese, while understanding the nuances of Chinese business culture.
+Students interested in pursuing a certificate can find more information at the Business Chinese Certificate page.

 All students interested in taking a Chinese course including CHIN 1101 Chinese 1 must take the online Chinese placement exam.